School-Based Health Centers

 Confidential Care for Students

-NHC’s school-based health centers offer a unique health care model in which comprehensive physical, mental and preventive health services are provided to youth in a school setting.
+NHC’s school-based health centers (SBHCs) offer a unique health care model in which comprehensive physical, mental and preventive health services are provided to youth in a school setting.
 Our providers see kids who otherwise would not get care and help students get back to the classroom faster.

 - Diagnosis and treatment of minor illness, injuries, colds, ear infections, rashes, asthma, and sinus infections (may include limited labs or prescriptions)